Solution to the Erdos problem on distinct residues of factorials: Proof of Theorem

-Apparently that $K$ is integer, if $i^2=-1\ (\mathrm{mod}\ p)$.
-Such value $i$ exists and is unique, if we dismiss another value $(p-i)^2=-1\ (\mathrm{mod}\ p)$ satisfying the same properties due to symmetry.
-That is, there is exactly one equality satisfying equation \eqref{20}.
+Apparently that $K$ takes integer value only in the case when $i^2=-1\ (\mathrm{mod}\ p)$.
+Such value $i$ exists and is unique, if we dismiss another value $(p-i)^2=-1\ (\mathrm{mod}\ p)$ satisfying the same properties due to the symmetry.
+That is, there is exactly one equality satisfying \eqref{20}, and a tag equality is strictly unique in the system of equalities \eqref{2} or \eqref{3}.